Montana Territory Gazetteer

 Welch D J, groceries and liquors

-Wilcox J B & Company, groceries, liquors, and forwarding merchants
+Wilcox J B & Company, groceries, liquors, and forwarding

 Willey S A, agent Wells, Fargo & Company